ICOS-Carbon-Portal/jupyter/faq.md

 <img style="float: right; padding: 5px" src="../img/git.png" width="200" align="right"/></a>
 Absolutely.
 After login to the jupyter hub, we recommend you create a new folder, for example 'github'.
 Then you can open a new terminal (top right, in the dropdown 'new' select terminal).
 This brings up a terminal window in your home directory.
 Change directory into github 'cd github' and clone your desired github repository.
 For example to have a look at the source code for the icoscp python library, you can do: `git clone https://github.com/ICOS-Carbon-Portal/pylib.git`.
 Inside the pylib folder you can use the usual git commands ([https://git-scm.com/docs/gittutorial](https://git-scm.com/docs/gittutorial)).

-## x-axis with DateTime from Matplotlib is 'wrong'
+## x-axis with DateTime from Matplotlib is 'wrong' [RESOLVED]

+Update 2021-04-02.
+We have changed the default behaviour of our jupyter hub to run in UTC.
+The bug mentioned below does exist only if Timezone is different from UTC.
+But please be aware, the bug of matplotlib is not resolved.
+If you run your local instance of jupyter hub, you still might get wrong xticks. [<a href="../files/mpl_bug_timezone.ipynb">notebook</a> | <a href="../files/mpl_bug_timezone_CEST.pdf">result CEST</a> | <a href="../files/mpl_bug_timezone_UTC.pdf">result UTC</a> ]

 <a href="../img/xaxis_man.png" target=_blank>
 <img style="float: right; padding: 5px" src="../img/xaxis_man.png" width="200" align="right"/>